Private walkway and sidewalk repairs

 Walkway requests often involve cracked sections, uneven panels, trip hazards, broken edges, narrow paths, or concrete that holds water near an entrance.

 This page focuses on private residential and small commercial walkways.
-Public sidewalk or municipal work should be described clearly so the request can be reviewed before routing.
+Public sidewalk or municipal work should be described clearly so the request can be considered before follow-up.

 Repair, replacement, or new walkway